 In Australia, the Paw by Blackmores Dermega may be a good option.
 Alternatively, you may have heard about Antinol.
 Antinol has taken the good stuff out of the green lipped mussel (GLM) and put it in to a pill.
 There have been some excellent results to date.
 Antinol is however Vet only so you’ll need to speak with your Vet.

 If you are using whole fish you need to be aware that they can contain heavy metals and toxins.
 Small fish that only feed on phytoplankton, not fish that eat other fish, are a better option.
 Look for mackerel (from the Atlantic and not king mackerel), sardines, salmon, or anchovies (source).

 Follow this link for a good dosing chart.
 Always check your food label as good quality foods often have omega 3 fatty acids within the food.

 Not all glucosamine / chondroitin supplements are created equal, with a lot of questions being raised about the amount of the supplement that makes it into the circulation when ingested orally.

 Products like 4cyte also contain glucosamine / chondroitin.
-In the UK, Yumove by Lintbells is a well respected product.
-It’s main ingredients are a combination of glucosamine and green lipped mussel powder.
+In the UK, Yumove by Lintbells is a well-respected product.
+Its main ingredients are a combination of glucosamine and green-lipped mussel powder.

 Omega 3 fatty acids and Glucosamine / chondroitin supplements work differently, and neither one is better than the other.
 Omega 3 fatty acids are anti-inflammatory and glucosamine / chondroitin help with cartilage synthesis.
-If your dog suffers from hip dysplasia or arthritis, they are both valuable in the ongoing management of your dog.
+If your dog suffers from hip dysplasia or arthritis, they’re both valuable in the ongoing management of your dog.